Skip to main content

 No. Login.gov only works via redirects to and from an agency site.

 No. Login.gov only handles authentication.
 Granting users specific access and permissions is handled on the agency side.
-For example, some agencies use active directory to store what applications a user can access.
+For example, some agencies use Active Directory to store what applications a user can access.

 For our Login.gov basic authentication accounts (IAL1), we rely on the user having access to an email address, password, and a secure multi-factor authentication method (AAL2 or higher) such as a phone, authentication app or PIV/CAC where they can receive a secure code to use to sign in to their account.

 For identity proofing, in addition to meeting the above requirements for IAL1/AAL2, we ask users to upload a photograph of their state-issued ID and share their address, phone number and other personal information which is then verified against authoritative sources.
-Login.gov identity proofing services do not meet NIST IAL2 standards at this time.
-We continue to work toward achieving certification of compliance with the IAL2 standard from a third-party assessment organization.

 Login.gov has a public status page available at https://status.login.gov/ where you can subscribe to incident notifications via email, SMS, Slack, or RSS.